 CAN BOYS JOIN?
-All youth between the ages of 9 and 18 are welcome to join our league and practice with us.
-There may be some events where boys are unable to participate as not all leagues are co-ed.
+All youth between the ages of 9 and 18 are welcome to join our league.

 DO I GET TO PICK A DERBY NAME?
 Yes, definitely!
 Developing an alter-ego with a great derby name is part of the fun of playing derby.
 You can use your own name if you wish or come up with something completely unique.
 Need inspiration?
 Take a look at existing derby names.
 Think puns, favourite TV shows, famous people, books you love.
 Be creative and have fun with it.

 HOW DO I REGISTER MY DERBY NAME?
 Once you have picked a name, go to the following website http://www.twoevils.org/rollergirls/ to see if your name has already been taken or if it is too similar to an existing name.

 DO YOU HAVE UNIFORMS?
 Yes, midway through the season our skaters have the option to order a team uniform with their individual derby name and number printed on the back.
 Jerseys are ordered from Monster Muffin.
 Black and white practice t-shirts with the TJRD logo are also available for purchase for a fee of $20 at regular practices.
 TJRD merchandise and individual printing is also available through Sugarbomb.

 HOW DO I KEEP UP TO DATE ON TJRD NEWS AND EVENTS?
-We send out a weekly newsletter, and post reminders using Team Snap in order to let our skaters know about practice schedules.
+We send regular e-mail newsletters, and post reminders using Team Snap in order to let our skaters know about practice schedules.
 We also use our facebook page and website to promote upcoming events.

 DO YOU PLAY YEAR ROUND ?
-Currently TJRD runs regular Sunday practices from mid September until the end of June with breaks for holidays and occasional location blackouts.
+TJRD runs regular Sunday practices from mid September until the end of June with breaks for holidays.
 In the summer months there are often opportunities for our skaters to participate in bouts with other leagues throughout Ontario.
 These invitational bouts are lots of fun and a great way to meet other skaters.